Last updated: May 2026

 Customer education is crucial for setting proper expectations.
 Many shoppers willingly accept longer delivery times for unique, customized, or specialized products.
 The key is transparency about production and shipping timelines during the checkout process.

-Made-to-order vs traditional inventory models
+Made-to-order vs legacy inventory models

-Best Product Fit Customizable, unique, seasonal items Commodity products, basics, high-volume essentials
+Best product fit;Customizable, unique, seasonal items;Commodity products, basics, high-volume essentials

-Q4 Risk Level Minimal - production matches actual sales High - requires accurate forecasting months ahead
+Q4 risk level;Minimal: production matches actual sales;High: requires accurate forecasting months ahead

 When analyzing Q4 inventory costs, you must consider the complete financial picture beyond the unit cost.
-Traditional inventory typically has lower per-unit production costs but higher total costs when accounting for inventory carrying costs, warehouse storage fees, potential markdowns, and opportunity cost of capital.
+Legacy inventory typically has lower per-unit production costs but higher total costs when accounting for inventory carrying costs, warehouse storage fees, potential markdowns, and opportunity cost of capital.

-When each model makes sense
+When does each model make sense?

 Made-to-order works best for: